Differences in Rights at Postsecondary Education

 A postsecondary school may not deny your admission simply

-because you have a disability if you meet the essential requirements for admission.
+because you have a disability if you meet the essential requirements for

 Disclosing Your Disability